SilenLoc/vanity/README.md

-# easyreading
+# Vanity
 ___

-This repository should be the starting point for a way of incorperating ideas into a application.
+This repository should be the starting point for a way of incorperating any idea into a application.
 ___
 ## ways to contribute

 ### Ideas
-The [discussions page](https://github.com/SilenLoc/easyreading/discussions) can be used to give new ideas, maybe new ways to help NDs read better.
+The [discussions page](https://github.com/SilenLoc/easyreading/discussions) can be used to give new ideas.

 If you have ideas related to the code or repository, you may consider creating an issue.
 ___